19 September 2022

 - Low in energy, tired and fatigued

-- Having trouble sleeping or experiencing insomnia
+- Mentioning they’re having trouble sleeping or experiencing insomnia

 - Struggling to concentrate on a task, remember things or make decisions